dtbuchholz/basin-wxm-fetch/README.md

 make run
 ```

-Or, you can define a custom time range with `start` and `end` arguments (in milliseconds), which will be used to filter the data when _queries_ are executed.
+Or, you can define a custom time range with `start` and `end` arguments (Unix epoch timestamps in milliseconds), which will be used to filter the data when _queries_ are executed.

 ```sh
 make run start=1700438400000 end=1700783999000
 ```

 This does not impact how Basin deals/data is fetched; _all_ publications and deals will be retrieved.
-Note: the timestamp range for the `xm_date` namespace stars on `1700438400000`.
+Note: the timestamp range for the `xm_data` namespace stars on `1700438400000`.
 Once you run the command, it'll log information about the current status of each step in the run and the total time to complete upon finishing:

 ```sh
 [18:57:25] INFO     Getting publications...done in 1.17s